uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 \text{max\_sim}(C, s) > \text{min\_sim}(C)
 $$

-Otherwise, we start a new chunk.
+If that is not the case, we start a new chunk.

 Let's implement this in code.

 First, we need to implement the function that computes the internal cohesion of a chunk.
-We must handle cases where the chunk contains only one sentence separately, for example by returning a predefined default value.
+We must handle the case where the chunk contains only one sentence separately, for example by returning a predefined default value.

 ```python
 def get_min_sim(chunk_embeddings):